Commander Adept Nemo

 - Jakes1 might also be worth consideration for a second battlegroup.

-With Locomotion and the extra 2" deployment zone you can position even your slowest jacks up to 20" right on Turn1.
+With Locomotion you can position even your slowest jacks up to 18" right on Turn 1.
 You must say goodbye to the Silver Line Storm Guards and free Stormcallers, but gain access to cheap Sword Knights.

 - Thunderhead and Jakes1 can also be taken in this theme.